Floyd Bennett Field: Commercial use

 Various improvements were made to the airport throughout its entire commercial existence: first as a seaplane hangar, then by the Works Progress Administration (WPA), and finally by the United States Navy.
-However, Bennett Field's lack of commercial tenants, a byproduct of its isolation from the rest of the city, caused the city to begin developing LaGuardia Field in northern Queens.
+However, Floyd Bennett Field's lack of commercial tenants, a byproduct of its isolation from the rest of the city, caused the city to begin developing LaGuardia Field in northern Queens.
 The new airfield was much closer to Manhattan.
-Commercial aviation activity at Bennett Field ceased in 1939, when LaGuardia Field (now Airport) was opened.
+Commercial aviation activity at Floyd Bennett Field ceased in 1939, when LaGuardia Field (now Airport) was opened.
 The Navy gained ownership of the field in 1941 after leasing space there for several years.

 Accessibility

 Flatbush Avenue was widened and straightened to create a more direct route into Manhattan.
 In 1937, the avenue was extended south to the Marine Parkway–Gil Hodges Memorial Bridge, which in turn connected to the Rockaways.
 However, this had more to do with the expansion of Marine Park and Jacob Riis Park.
-The same year, a bus route to the subway, the current Q35 route to the Flatbush Avenue–Brooklyn College station, was established in order to create a faster connection to Manhattan.
-However, the Q35 bus only started making stops at Bennett Field in 1940.
+The same year, a bus route to the subway, the Q35 route to the Flatbush Avenue–Brooklyn College station, was established in order to create a faster connection to Manhattan.
+However, the Q35 bus only started making stops at Floyd Bennett Field in 1940.

-Bennett Field's usefulness was debilitated by its poor location in outer Brooklyn.
-There were no limited-access roads between Manhattan and the airport, and the only direct route from Manhattan to Bennett Field was Flatbush Avenue, a congested street with local traffic throughout its length.
+Floyd Bennett Field's poor location in outer Brooklyn inhibited its usefulness.
+There were no limited-access roads between Manhattan and the airport, and the only direct route from Manhattan to Floyd Bennett Field was Flatbush Avenue, a congested street with local traffic throughout its length.
 This was exacerbated by the fact that the bus-to-subway connection did not occur until 1940.
 The Belt Parkway, which was constructed between 1934 and 1940, provided a limited-access connection to Manhattan for cars.
 However, commercial traffic could still only use Flatbush Avenue since commercial vehicles were banned from parkways in New York.